-If you’re planning to visit ‘God’s Own County’ for Yorkshire Day you’ll be wanting to know the best places to go to wet your whistle!
+If you’re planning to visit ‘God’s Own County’ you’ll be wanting to know the best places to go to wet your whistle!
 Well with that in mind we thought it only right that we should point you in the right direction and give you our Top Ten Pubs in Yorkshire.

 Brew York, York

-For a brewery that only opened a year ago, Brew York has already established itself on the York scene and has brought something truly unique.
+For a brewery that only opened two years ago, Brew York has already established itself on the York scene and has brought something truly unique.
 You can enjoy a beer in their tap room right in amongst the brewery apparatus!
 Located just off Walmgate (look carefully, it’s easy to miss!), the smell of the brewery hits you as soon as you step through the door; a pungent aroma of hops and yeast which takes a while to get used to.
-There is usually a selection of around six beers on offer, all brewed on the premises.
+There is usually a selection of around ten beers on offer, all brewed on the premises.

 The Old Bell Tavern, Harrogate

 One of the best pubs in the historic spa town of Harrogate is surely the Old Bell Tavern.
 There was a coaching inn on this site as early as 1786, serving wine and beer to weary travellers and visitors who had come to Harrogate to “take the water” at the Pump Rooms just across the road from the pub.
 These days the Old Bell serves modern craft beer and real ales in beautiful, recently-refurbished surroundings.

 The George & Dragon, Hudswell